 I will be taking on a series of beginner and advanced climbs at Mt Barney Lodge this autumn, which will all lead up to a day at Mt French to experience the amazing climbing options there and to get a taste of the lead climbing style.

-Mt French $110pp – approx June/July, expressions of interest for those who have done Advanced Rock Climbing with us.
+Mt French Intro to Lead Climbing $110pp – we are taking expressions of interest from those who have done Advanced Rock Climbing with us.

 The Beginner and Advanced Rock Climbs can now be booked online.